Surviving Your Freshman Year

 - Start thinking about college and/or your future career.

-- Explore CNFC and take the interest inventory.
+- Explore CFNC and take the interest inventory.

 - Do the right thing!
 Avoid people and situations that could affect your future goals.